 Walk Away Very Slowly: Meanwhile, if you are on a walking safari and you encounter a wild animal.
 You may find it amusing and exciting.
 But, if the animal doesn’t like your presence, you must walk away carefully and very slowly.

 General Safety Tips

 Avoid swimming in the lakes or rivers: Unless you are absolutely sure that there are no crocodiles or hippos.

 Eventually, Science says the most dangerous animal in safari is the mosquito.
 Yes, you heard it right.
 These little animals are responsible for more deaths than lions and crocodiles.
 Mosquitos cause malaria and dengue.
 Make sure to get a vaccination before your journey.
 Always keep a mosquito repellent with yourself and use it regularly.

 Always wear boots and socks: While walking, your safari areas may contain many venomous snakes and scorpions which are very hard to spot.
 They are very good at hiding.
 In case you step on one of those creatures, your feet and legs must be protected.

-Tanzania Safari Tours are beautiful yet dangerous.
+Hence Tanzania Safari Tours are beautiful yet dangerous.
 Close encounters with wild animals in their natural habitat is a thrilling experience.
 While almost all safaris end smoothly, safety is something that shouldn’t be taken lightly.
-With the useful Tanzania Safari Tips mentioned above, we at Jerry Tanzania Tours have safety as our topmost priority.
+Finally, with the useful Tanzania Safari Tips mentioned above, we at Jerry Tanzania Tours have safety as our topmost priority.
 Book with us for a guaranteed safety trip at the Safaris Tanzania.